nexiality/documentation/commands/web/saveText(var,locator).md

 ---

 ### Description

-- This command is to get the text from element and save to the variable to be used for future reference in test.
+This command retrieves text from target element (`locator`) and save it to a data variable denoted as `var`.
+Note that if no text can be found, the specified data variable will be removed to avoid confusion.
-- In other words this command will get the text from the element and will store to the user defined variable.

 ### Parameters
 - **var** - this parameter is to store the value into variable.
 - **locator** - this parameter is locator(xpath) of the element.

 ### Example
 **Script**:<br/>
 ![](image/saveText_01.png)

 **Output**:<br/>
 ![](image/saveText_02.png)

 ### See Also
 - [`assertElementPresent(locator)`](assertElementPresent(locator))
 - [`saveTextSubstringAfter(var,locator,delim)`](saveTextSubstringAfter(var,locator,delim))
 - [`saveTextSubstringBefore(var,locator,delim)`](saveTextSubstringBefore(var,locator,delim))